microsoft/FeatureManagement-Dotnet/README.md

 ### Targeting in a Console Application

 The targeting filter relies on a targeting context to evaluate whether a feature should be turned on.
 This targeting context contains information such as what user is currently being evaluated, and what groups the user in.
-In console applications there is typically no ambient context available to flow this information in to the targeting filter, thus it must be passed directly when `FeatureManager.IsEnabledAsync` is called.
+In console applications there is typically no ambient context available to flow this information into the targeting filter, thus it must be passed directly when `FeatureManager.IsEnabledAsync` is called.
 This is supported through the use of the `ContextualTargetingFilter`.
 Applications that need to float the targeting context into the feature manager should use this instead of the `TargetingFilter.`

 Since `ContextualTargetingFilter` is an [`IContextualTargetingFilter<ITargetingContext>`](./README.md#Contextual-Feature-Filters), an implementation of `ITargetingContext` must be passed in to `IFeatureManager.IsEnabledAsync` for it to be able to evaluate and turn a feature on.